bethcha/newsoverview/README.md

 This is my first program and it might be a bit messy but I hope to improve it as my skills develop!
 If you'd like anything added/edited or would like to add/edit something yourself, just let me know.

 ## About
-This package is perfect for when you need to have an overview of what's going on in the world.
+This module is perfect for when you need to have an overview of what's going on in the world.

 It's a simple bit of code which uses a news scraper to search Google News, and provides the titles, dates, links and if necessary, a translation of the title at the bottom.
 The news searches are sorted into different categories, also referred to as classes.
 These classes include: